armory/docs/content/en/docs/spinnaker-install-admin-guides/splunk-spinnaker.md

 description: "The Armory Splunk App for Spinnaker brings all the SDLC information your organization has into a digestible and familiar format, Splunk dashboards."
 ---

 Connect Splunk to Armory Enterprise for Spinnaker with the Armory Splunk App for Spinnaker.
 See information like your top deployment artifacts and user information in Splunk.
-If you would like more information about the data exposed by this application you can see the [video walkthrough](#video-walkthrough) at the bottom of this page.
+If you would like more information about the data that Spinnaker feeds into Splunk, watch the [video walkthrough](#video-walkthrough) at the bottom of this page.

 ## Install the Armory Splunk App for Spinnaker